-F. Prohibited Clauses.
+E. Prohibited Clauses.
 In the event that a school contract contains a clause which is prohibited by law, that provision is void.

-G. Unauthorized Contracts
+F. Unauthorized Contracts

-H. Conflicts of Interest.
+G. Conflicts of Interest.
 Pursuant to N.C.G.S. § 14-234, UNCSA employees may be subject to criminal liability if the employee receives a direct benefit from making, signing, or administering a university contract.

 V. Revision History